-General Design Points of Bespaq Scale Furniture:
+General Design Points of Bespaq Scale Furniture

-Like other manufactured dolls house furniture from Asian factories, the mahogany stain is very red, and the walnut is warmer than the normal finish associated with the name.
+Like other manufactured dollhouse furniture from Asian factories, the mahogany stain is very red, and the walnut is warmer than the normal finish associated with the name.
 The finishes do match well with similar furniture ranges, many of which may be made in the same factory.
 Bespaq colors do change slightly, so it is best to buy sets at the same time, in case the finish changes.
 Occasionally unfinished pieces of Bespaq are available, allowing you to apply a finish more in scale to the piece.

-Bespaq tends to feature documented traditional designs with carvings or details which can be very strong.
+Bespaq tends to feature documented traditional designs with carvings or details that can be very strong.
 In general, the lines of the furniture are good, but slightly heavier than you would find in artisan work, although a similar weight to other manufactured sets.
-Asian manufactured miniature furniture suffers a bit from 'scale creep' where pieces are slightly oversized.
+Asian manufactured miniature furniture suffers a bit from "scale creep" where pieces are slightly oversized.
 A good effort has been made to use carved details to disguise the thicker sections whenever possible while keeping the piece strong and able to support the size and weight of heavily dressed dolls.
 The size of the wood used makes the furniture fairly sturdy.

 Upholstery fabrics used for cushions and chair backs for wood chairs are fairly simple and generally in scale.
 Some more elaborate pieces have painted fabric surfaces, which are not particularly appealing viewed up close.
 Reproduction printed period fabrics would be more suitable and more realistic.
 Upholstered chairs come in a number of fabrics, well in scale to the furniture style.
 Checks and stripes are well matched and lined up on the various pieces which use them.

 Prices for Bepaq furniture range from around $40 for an individual chair, to several hundred dollars for a living or dining room suite.
 This is a good range of manufactured miniature furniture designed to fit into several historic periods and room settings, although it tends to be overly elaborate, and must be balanced carefully in the overall design.
 Purchasers should be aware that the prices can be close to that of true artisan pieces with better construction, woods, and finishes.
 Bespaq should be chosen for particular design styles.
-Similar styled pieces show few little differences from brand to brand in higher end Asian manufactured dolls house miniatures.
+Similarly styled pieces show few little differences from brand to brand in higher-end Asian manufactured dolls house miniatures.